 Share this model:

 A few years ago I purchased the re-released RC10 gold pan classic from Tower Hobbies for $225.00 USD with the intention of enjoying my first build and run of a gold pan/6-gear car and of a Team Associated vehicle.
 I'm by no means an RC10 fanatic but more of a casual admirer ever since I first saw them back in the 1980's.
 Fast forward 6-7 years to today and my rere classic remains NIB (because life happened and I never got around the building it) which ended up being fortunate because its NIB value has increased substantially to 3-4 times the original purchase price.
 At the time of its rerelease, there was a lot of online skepticism among enthusiasts as to whether AE was serious about it being a limited re-release item or just saying that to increase sales but apparently they meant it because they quickly sold out and became much more valuable.
 As a result, I knew that I'd never get myself to build it so the hunt was on for a used original runner.
 To my relative surprise, even used/abused, incomplete, non-original runners are fetching a fair amount on Ebay with the average being somewhere between $300-$500 USD.
 Not wanting to spend that much on ONE car since I'm only interested in one as a fun runner, I kept searching and eventually came to the conclusion that it would be more cost-effective in this situation to buy two incomplete beaters to make one good runner and sell off the other one to make some money back.
 Hence, both of these were purchased in Nov.
 2019 from everybody's favorite auction site for a total of $320.00 USD.
 The first one pictured came from California for $135.00 USD and is missing a body, body post, original rims/tires and some of the original steering linkage.
 However, it's an 'A' stamp car (2nd generation - gold chassis) and, other then several decades of grit and grease, appears to be in good condition.
-The second one pictured is still on the way from Oregon which I picked up for $185.00 USD negotiated down from $325.00 and is more original but still missing a body.
+The second one pictured came from Oregon for $185.00 USD negotiated down from $325.00 and is more original but still missing a body.
 Both came in un-tested condition with vintage ESCs. period-correct electronics and AE brushed motors (first one has a Reedy Force II).
 More to come once I begin to tear both down simultaneously for inspection, cleaning and rebuild.
-Thanks for looking and hope you enjoy.10 Ugly with those wheels but mostly all there.
-7 Pleasantly surprised it was an 'A' stamp car.
-16 Chassis well protected and in nice shape.
-13 This one is more complete and original.
-12 Underside of chassis in worse shape.
+Thanks for looking and hope you enjoy.29 Ugly with those wheels but mostly all there.
+40 Pleasantly surprised it was an 'A' stamp car.
+46 Chassis well protected and in nice shape.
+43 This one is more complete and original.
+39 Underside of chassis in worse shape.

 If you liked those pictures, you should see these...